chucknouri/Documentation/_posts/prototyping_boards/2019-03-15-quick-start.md

 Quick tutorials to get started with Luos products.

 ## Tutorial \#1
-The following video shows a basic tutorial explaining how to make a LED and a servomotor be responsive to a potentiometer.

-<iframe width="800" height="450" src="https://www.youtube.com/embed/ula16zdZgDk?feature=oembed" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe><br /><br />

----
-## Tutorial \#2

 On the following steps, you will learn how to make a simple behavior with a LED board and a Button board step-by-step.